fairanswers/fss16joe/project/MapExplore/README.md

 Also removed mapState and World classes (for now).

 #Phase 3 - Getting Real (numbers)
+Done 11/8
 Currently, map spaces are 1x1, and agent moves 1 space.
 All values (x, y, dir) are integers.
-This phase is about changing all of that to floats,
+This phase is about changing all of that to doubles,

-Research - (I use stoack overflow 3 times a day in my day job, so that's where google takes me.)
+Research - (I use stack overflow 3 times a day in my day job, so that's where google takes me.)

 http://stackoverflow.com/questions/611732/what-to-do-with-java-bigdecimal-performance
 http://stackoverflow.com/questions/1378044/how-using-bigdecimal-would-affect-application-performance